-- 1. If a member of a team that has qualified for the World Championship has failed to play: - a.
-Either at least 50% of the matches in any Round Robin, or, - b.
-At least 50% of the boards in any knockout match, that player will appear before the Tournament Conduct and Ethics Committee at the conclusion of the event. the Tournament Conduct and Ethics Committee will normally decline to submit that player's name to the USBF as a team member, but it may include the player if there is a clear reason for failure to play the required number of boards other than bridge skill.
+- D. If a member of a team that has qualified for the World Championship has failed to play: - 1.
+Either at least 50% of the matches in any Round Robin, or, that player will appear before the Tournament Conduct and Ethics Committee at the conclusion of the event. the Tournament Conduct and Ethics Committee will normally decline to submit that player's name to the USBF as a team member, but it may include the player if there is a clear reason for failure to play the required number of boards other than bridge skill.